Sparrows Point, Maryland: Steel

+Steel was first made at Sparrows Point in 1889 by the Maryland Steel Company, a subsidiary of the Pennsylvania Steel Company.

+20th century

-Bethlehem Steel Corporation of Bethlehem, Pennsylvania, purchased the mill in 1916.
-The mill's steel ended up as girders in the Golden Gate Bridge and in cables for the George Washington Bridge, and was a vital part of war production during World War I and World War II.
-The mill was served by four railroads: the Western Maryland; Pennsylvania; Baltimore & Ohio; and the local Patapsco & Back River Railroad, which was responsible for yard work.
+In 1916, Bethlehem Steel Corporation of Bethlehem, Pennsylvania, purchased the mill.
+The mill's steel was used as girders in the Golden Gate Bridge and in cables for the George Washington Bridge, and was a vital part of war production during World War I and World War II.
+The mill was served by four railroads: the Western Maryland, Pennsylvania, Baltimore & Ohio, and the local Patapsco & Back River Railroad, which was responsible for yard work.